phonegap/blog/_posts/blog/2015/2015-09-29-phonegap-app-desktop-0-1-11.md

 The PhoneGap Desktop App 0.1.11 is now available.
 This is a maintenance release that uses npm v3.3.3 to build the PhoneGap Desktop.

-## Installation ##
+## Installation

 You can install the latest version of the PhoneGap Desktop App from our docs:

 - [Install on OS X](http://docs.phonegap.com/references/desktop-app/install/mac/)
 - [Install on Windows](http://docs.phonegap.com/references/desktop-app/install/win/)

-_If you have an issue with PhoneGap Desktop's auto-updater, we recommend that you manually update using the instructions provided above._
+_Note_: If you have an issue with PhoneGap Desktop's auto-updater, we recommend that you manually update using the instructions provided above.

-## What's New ##
+## What's New

 For those interested in the full CHANGELOG: